var-foli/Group16/README.md

 This project is an interactive table using data parsed from a [Kaggle](https://www.kaggle.com/datasets/kasumil5x/howlongtobeat-games-completion-times) dataset focusing on the average completion rate of numerous video games as well as their platforms, publishers, and release dates.

 ## Running the Program
+Unzip the latest release and run the exe in the folder.

 ## How to Use Program
 This table contains a few functionalities: